1. Home: Explore careers

 Day-to-day tasks

-• patrol streets and car parks, to check regulations are being followed
+• patrol streets and car parks and check parking tickets

-• give advice to the public on parking regulations and facilities
+• advise the public on local parking rules and facilities

-• check parking tickets and issue Penalty Charge Notices (PCNs)
+• take details and pictures of incorrectly parked vehicles and issue Penalty Charge Notices (PCNs)

 • attend court or a tribunal if a parking ticket is being disputed

-• work with other professionals like police community support officers or the police, to report crimes or anti-social behaviour
+• work with police community support officers and the police to report crimes or anti-social behaviour

 Working environment